janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 When the new backend system becomes generally adopted, and used in the janus Showcase, the dynamic backend plugins should then be based on the new backend system.

-So when implementing code changes to make a backend plugin dynamic, we **strongly recommend** to create the expected new backend system entrypoints (with `createBackendPlugin` or `createBackendModule`), in order to be prepared for the move to the new backend system.
+Therefore, we **strongly recommend** the creation of the expected new backend system entrypoints (with `createBackendPlugin` or `createBackendModule`) when implementing code changes to make a backend plugin dynamic, in order to be prepared for the move to the new backend system.

 You can find an example of such a dynamic plugin entrypoint based on the new backend system in the [Janus plugins repository](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/aap-backend/src/dynamic/alpha.ts#L14).